Windows 10 support will end in 4 years: Everything to know as Windows 11 rolls out

 Since Windows 11 is so new, we likely won't have an answer to that for years to come.
 When support ends, Microsoft 10 will have been around for 10 years, so Windows 11 could have a similar timeline.

 For more about Windows 11, here's how to download the new operating system and how to check if your computer is compatible.
-You can also take a look at how Windows 11 compares with Windows 10.
+You can also take a look at how what you should do before downloading Windows 11.